-On September 24, 2021, the Company signed an assignment agreement of an option contract to acquire mining concessions making up the Carachapampa Project.
+On September 24, 2021, the Company signed an assignment agreement of an option contract to acquire mining concessions in the Carachapampa Project.

 The Carachapampa Project is located within the northeast part of the renowned Maricunga belt.
 The Maricunga belt is the most important gold-producing district in South America.
-The property is tied onto the Nueva Esperanza property of Kingsgate which is a recent discovery that is planned for development next year.
+The property is tied onto the Nueva Esperanza property of Kingsgate which is a recent discovery.
 Other important deposits in the region include Solares Norte (Goldfields) and La Koipa (Kinross).
 The project comprises 12 claims covering 2,868 hectares and is two kilometres southeast of the Chimberos deposit, gold-silver-producing open pit.